Skip to main content

 • On the Basics step, enter a Name (and Description if desired) and click Next

-• In the Settings picker side panel in the Browse by category section, browse to Administrative Templates - Windows Component and then select Internet Explorer
+• In the Settings picker side panel in the Browse by category section, browse to Administrative Templates > Windows Components > Internet Explorer

-• In the Setting name section below, enable the Prevent changing proxy settings (User) setting
+• In the Setting name section, enable the Prevent changing proxy settings (User) setting

 • Close the Settings picker side panel